babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 > material.
 Make sure to backup this file and store it securely, as it's
 > essential for your validator's operation and cannot be recovered if lost.
 > Note that BLS keys are currently not supported by Horcrux or other remote signing
-> solutions, so additional security measures should be considered for key management.
+> solutions, so alternative security measures should be considered for key
+> management such as hardware wallets or offline solutions.

 ## 4. CometBFT Validator Configuration